 Hi there, this is my story.

 You’re probably wondering… why or how I got into the field.
-Who is Michelle anyways?
+Who is Michelle anyway?

-I define myself as an Asian American, a first-generation college graduate, a social worker who cares deeply about social justice, mental health advocate, Asian American mental health de-stigmatizer, and a culturally competent and sensitive therapist.
+I am an Asian American, a first-generation college graduate, a social worker who cares deeply about social justice, a mental health advocate, an Asian American mental health de-stigmatizer, and a culturally competent and sensitive therapist.
 I am an anti-racist clinician and aim to be culturally responsive in the way I provide treatment and how I live my life.

 Outside of my professional work, I am the youngest daughter of Vietnamese immigrants, a sister, partner, friend, a bad but joyful dancer, and a dog owner.

-I grew up in the Bay Area, a culturally diverse melting pot, where things naturally felt like home.
-My middle and high school classmates were all in the same boat; our parents are working-class immigrants and as offsprings have the opportunity to “lead better lives”.
-It was comfortable to be around those to understand our cultural and family backgrounds.
+I grew up in the Bay Area, a culturally diverse melting pot where things naturally felt like home.
+My middle and high school classmates were all in the same boat; our parents are Vietnamese working-class immigrants, and as offspring, we can “lead better lives.”
+Being around those who understood our cultural and family backgrounds was comfortable.
 As we navigated the “American Dream” and the underlying pressures of the Model Minority Myth, we recognized the privilege of higher education and future stability.

 Therapists are human, too.
 Actually, let me start over, therapists are human... first.

 In my emerging adulthood, I experienced challenges of personal health complications, caregiving for my ill and disabled mother, and acculturating to my personal identity versus my parent’s immigrant background and traditions.
-In college, I was given the opportunity away from “home” where I first-handedly experienced imposter syndrome.
-Being a minority in higher educational settings, training to be a healthcare professional at a young age, in addition to living in Midwest weighed heavily on my mind.
+I was given the opportunity away from home when I first entered college and this is where I first-handedly experienced imposter syndrome.
+This only intensified when I moved to graduate school.
+Being a minority in higher educational settings, training to be a healthcare professional at a young age, feeling misunderstood, unseen, and underrepresented, in addition to living in the Midwest with different cultures weighed heavily on my mind.
 I constantly felt as though I stood out and never felt at home.
 With vulnerability and seeing my first therapist, I came to the awareness that these are common experiences as BIPOC individuals maneuver their individual journeys to lead diverse generational milestones.

 As a therapist and social work professional, I learn with and from my clients.
 Wherever you may be, I consider our therapeutic relationship sacred and hold it with gentle care.
-It is my intention to meet you on your current path toward your journey, with great humility, compassion, and an open mind.
+I intend to meet you on your current path toward your journey, with great humility, compassion, and an open mind.
 I invite my clients to correct me and hold me accountable, as I practice curiosity and how to show up as a safe person in your life.

 Education & Experience.

-In my professional years, I developed a proficient background in evidence-based treatment interventions including Cognitive Behavioral Therapy, Dialectal Behavioral Therapy, Acceptance and Commitment Therapy, Mindfulness, and Self-Compassion.
+In my professional years, I developed a proficient background in evidence-based treatment interventions, including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, Mindfulness, and Self-Compassion.

 Michigan Medicine Hospital & Department of Psychiatry | Social Work Field Placement